 As the name suggests, this finish resembles the very low sheen of the shell of an egg.
 It has a slight hint of gloss but lacks the same smoothness as satin finishes.
 It, however, can hide flaws and holds up better to cleaning than a matte finish.
 Combined, these characteristics make it popular for kids’ rooms, bathrooms, kitchen and other high-traffic areas in the home.

 This has a glossier appearance than satin and eggshell but is not as highly reflective as gloss paints.
 The semi-gloss finish is stain-resistant and easy to clean.
 This type is perfect for rooms prone to stains, moisture and drips.
 Your kitchen, the bathroom, and kids’ bedrooms and playrooms are ideal places to use semi-gloss paint.
 Something to note here though; shiny paints bring out wall imperfections so proper preparation before application will yield the best results.

 - Gloss Paint

 Gloss paints are highly reflective and have a mirror-like finish.
 Since high gloss paints have more resin than pigment, they flow more smoothly and evenly.
 High gloss paints are also durable and easy to clean.
 They work well for interior wood surfaces and high traffic, stain-prone areas like bathrooms, kids’ rooms, and the kitchen.
 The downside of high gloss paint is it shows all the imperfections on a wall.
-Because of this, proper wall prep is an absolute must!.
+Because of this, proper wall prep and cleaning is an absolute must!.
 Also, shiny paints take longer to dry so you need to allocate enough time for the entire process.

 Now, when you hire painting contractors in Winnipeg, you’ll be able to have an informed discussion with them about what types of paint you want in your different rooms.